c0decracker/video-splitter/README.md

 * -f or --file          video file to split.
 * -s or --split-size    seconds to evenly split the videos
 * -e or --extra         extra optional options for ffmpeg, e.g. '-e -threads 8' to use 8 threads to speed up.
+* -S or --split-filesize    Split or chunk size in bytes (approximate). e.g -S 1048576 will split into files under 1 Megabyte

 #### Notes: